10: No Such Thing As A Soggy Monk

 But then his wife came over to him and she looked at the sign and said, You're not Slovak, you're Slovenian.

-This guy gone his whole life thinking of Slovakian and he was actually Slovenian.
+So this guy had gone his whole life thinking of Slovakian, and he was actually Slovenian.

 That's a great story.